akpw/mktxp/README.md

 ## Description
-MKTXP is a Prometheus Exporter for Mikrotik RouterOS devices. \n It enables gathering metrics across multiple routers, all easily configurable via built-in CLI interface.
+MKTXP is a Prometheus Exporter for Mikrotik RouterOS devices.\
+It enables gathering metrics across multiple routers, all easily configurable via built-in CLI interface.

 Comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)